 IPIECA-IOGP Health Committee: COVID-19 good practice

-The joint IPIECA-IOGP Health Committee has been sharing good practices on a weekly basis on issues such as travel, screening, how and when to evacuate infected people, working in remote and offshore locations, social distancing, work rotations and procedures for returning to work.
-They have produced a briefing document on the mental health impacts of the pandemic.
+The joint IPIECA-IOGP Health Committee has been sharing good practices on a weekly basis on issues such as travel, screening, how and when to evacuate infected people, working in remote and offshore locations, social distancing and work rotations.
+They have produced an internal briefing document on the mental health impacts of the pandemic.